RoberG/MUVA-Robotica/_posts/2020-05-27-Practice 2 - 3D Reconstruction.md

 #### Patching

 At this points, it will be obtained a patch from the left image with the point to find, using a neighbord radius (after trying different values, the neigbord radius was set to 8 pixels).
 It will be calculate patches in the right image through the epipolar line, with the same conditions.
-The patches will be compared using the TM_CCOEFF_NORMED algorithm, that returns how similar are the two patches.
-The threshold was set in 0.95, being 1 the maximum possible.
+In the practice, the hologous point will be search in a epipolar stripe, not in the main line, because ther may be slight calibration errors.
+The patches will be compared using the TM_CCOEFF_NORMED algorithm (using the method *matchTemplate* included in opencv library), that returns how similar are the two patches.
+The threshold was set in 0.95 to be the correlation accepted, being 1 the maximum possible.

 #### Triangulation

+And finally, one you have all the ingredients, the homologous points in both images and the projection matrix P1 and P2, as previously was explained.
+Using the method *triangulatePoints* of the opencv library  with this parameters, will return the 3D position of the homologous point.
+This method calculates the intersection of the backpropagation lines between both optical centers and the homologous points.

 ******************************************************************************************************************************************************************************************************************
 <br>